-2 The report deals only with the process of claim construction and does not address the complex and critical area of the substance of claim construction.
+The report deals only with the process of claim construction and does not address the complex and critical area of the substance of claim construction.

-3 In the case of one Principle, there was a difference in views of the members that we believe warrants presentation in this draft as an Alternative Principle.
-It is so noted in the draft.
-The Group hopes that the discussion this draft is intended to precipitate will produce additional input on that difference and help mold the final report.
+In the case of one Principle, there was a difference in views of the members that we believe warrants presentation in this Report as an Alternative Principle.
+It is so noted.